autocontracts/permissioned-blocks/whitepaper.md

 <p align="center">
 <img src="/images/statechain.png">
 <br>
-<b>The Statechain</b> - An array of Refence Addresses to the Secure Vault
+<b>The Statechain</b> - An array of Reference Addresses to the Secure Vault
 </p>

 ## The Distributed Secure Vault